Teaching With Documents Lesson Plan:

 When they have finished, ask them to convey the information they learned either by addressing one of the discussion questions listed in activity #3 in a 500-1000 word essay or by giving a 15-20 minute presentation to the class, using visuals and sharing specific entries from the Lewis and Clark journals.

-The documents included in this project are available online through the Online Catalog (OPA) National Archives Identifiers:
+The documents included in this project are available online through the National Archives Catalog National Archives Identifiers:

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.